CamRaff/Milestone3-RoguesDen/README.md

 The 401 error occurs when trying to access the characters/profile page without being authenticated and directs you to the login page with an error and looks as follows:

 <img src="readme_images/401-error.png" alt="401 error" height="400">

+## Accessibility

+I tried to create this site so it was as user friendly as possible.
+In order to do this I:

+- Developed the website using semantic HTML.
+- Provided alternative and informative text for all images.
+- Provided aria-labels for all links throughout the site that aren't already labelled (like buttons for example).
+- Attempted to provide as much of a colour contrast as possible between the background and the text, while also maintaining the visibility of the background for the best user experience possible.

+## Future Updates/Changes

+If I were to continue development of this site, there are several features I would like to implement.
+They are as follows:

+- I would like to have email confirmation upon successful registration.
+- I would like to implement more race/class options.
+- I would like to implement a feature which provides a description of the races/classes chosen and their given attributes.
+- I would like to implement profile customization as this was a feature I already wanted and I think it adds an extra bit of personalisation and also links into the next future update point.
+- I like the idea of creating a "campaign" page, where you can join a created campaign with your friends and keep track of the campaign and see how eachothers characters are developing throughout the campaign.

+---

+# Development

+## Languages

+This website was created using the following development languages:

+- HTML (front-end basics)
+- CSS (front-end customization)
+- JavaScript (front-end functions)
+- Python (back-end)

+## Databases

+[Postgres](https://www.postgresql.org/) was the platform I used to provide the relational database used to store the tables needed for the site.

+## Frameworks

+- [Flask](https://flask.palletsprojects.com/en/stable/) was used to build the site utilizing Python.
+- [Materialize](https://materializecss.com/) was used to help create the front-end of the website.
+This was extremely helpful as it provided built in responsiveness and great features.

+## Libraries/Packages

+- [Flask-Login](https://flask-login.readthedocs.io/en/latest/) was used to provide the functionality for registering, logging in and out, and user authentication.
+- [Flas-Blueprints](https://flask.palletsprojects.com/en/stable/tutorial/views/) was used to provide logical organisation of the routes within the app.
+It's main purpose was to allow me to separate the authentication routes from the regular routes.
+This was useful as it makes the app a lot easier to maintain and provides a much cleaner development environment.
+- [SQLAlchemy](https://www.sqlalchemy.org/) was used as it simplified the database interaction and allowed me to work directly with the relational database using Python objects.
+- [Flask-SQLAlchemy](https://flask-sqlalchemy.readthedocs.io/en/stable/) was used as another way of interacting directly with the database.

+## Other Programs/Websites

+Here is a list of other programs and websites not yet specified previously that I used throughout the development of the site and README:

+- [Pip](https://pypi.org/project/pip/) - for installing the necessary packages for development.
+- [Jinja](https://jinja.palletsprojects.com/en/stable/) - a templating language used in Python development to display back-end information on the front-end.
+- [Git](https://git-scm.com/) - used for version control.
+- [GitHub](https://github.com/) - used to save and store the project repository throughout development.
+- [Heroku](https://www.heroku.com/) - used for deployment of the site upon completion.
+- [Gitpod](https://www.gitpod.io/) - the IDE used throughout development (provided by Code Institute).
+- [AmIResponsive](https://ui.dev/amiresponsive) - used to create the main image at the top of the README.
+- [Ezgif](https://ezgif.com/video-to-gif) - used to create the gifs used throughout the README.
+- [Font Awesome](https://fontawesome.com/) - used to acquire the icon used for the GitHub link in the footer.
+- [Google Dev Tools](https://developer.chrome.com/docs/) - was used a means of testing the website throughout its production.